Instant ADD COLUMN for InnoDB

 - Instant ADD COLUMN only applies when the added columns appear last in the table.
 The place specifier LAST is the default.
 If AFTER col is specified, then col must be the last column, or the operation will require the table to be rebuilt.

 - If the table contains a hidden FTS_DOC_ID column due to a FULLTEXT INDEX, then instant ADD COLUMN will not be possible.

-- InnoDB data files after instant ADD COLUMN cannot be imported to older versions of MariaDB or MySQL.
-Any table-rebuilding operation such as ALTER TABLE…FORCE will convert the table to the old format.
+- InnoDB data files after instant ADD COLUMN cannot be imported to older versions of MariaDB or MySQL without first being rebuilt.

 - Instant ADD COLUMN is not available for ROW_FORMAT=COMPRESSED.